movestore/animation-moveVis/README.md

 a single static image instead of a full animation file.
 Because rendering a full animation can take time, you can enable this setting to test that the animation basemap, colors, and other graphical parameters are set to your liking before rendering a full animation.
+You can also check the app logs after rendering a test image to see how long the full animation would be with the given settings.

 **Temporal resolution for alignment (`res`):** This parameter allows the user to define the time interval by which the tracks will be thinned for